alugowski/parse-bench/README.md

 ## Results

-The benchmarks are run using Google Benchmark.
-The default settings emit a table that shows throughput in bytes per second.

 The core result is bytes per second for each approach.
 That is the only figure shared by all the different steps, and the most useful figure to estimate how long a parser will take to parse a file.

+![string to integer conversion](plots/string-to-integer.svg)
+![string to double conversion](plots/string-to-double.svg)
+![parallel parse scaling](plots/parallel-parse-scaling.svg)
-We use short and long fields to attempt to not cherry-pick easy or hard inputs.
+We use short and long strings to attempt to not cherry-pick easy or hard inputs.
 See [main.cpp](main.cpp) for what the input data looks like.

 See [plots](plots/plot.ipynb) for a Jupyter notebook that reads the Google Benchmark output and plots relevant results.
 The provided results were run on an M1 Macbook Pro.

-![string to integer conversion](plots/string-to-integer.svg)
-![string to double conversion](plots/string-to-double.svg)
-![parallel parse scaling](plots/parallel-parse-scaling.svg)
 ## Takeaways

 * Datafile parse performance is CPU bound due to parsing, not IO bound.
 By a lot.
 * IO Streams are very slow, about 5x slower than a mechanical hard drive, and get slower when used in parallel.
-* A fast approach includes using fast methods to identify fields then use fast field conversion methods to parse said fields.
+* A fast approach uses fast methods to identify fields then use fast field conversion methods.
 * C routines like `strtoll` and `strtod` are usable (sequentially only).
 * The C++17 `std::from_chars` methods are *fast*.
 The float version has [spotty compiler support](https://en.cppreference.com/w/cpp/compiler_support/17), use [fast_float](https://github.com/fastfloat/fast_float).
-* Avoid scanf.
+* Avoid `scanf`.
 Slow, gets slower when used in parallel, poor error checking.
 * Parallelism: an efficient parallel parser can reach >1 GB/s speeds on a laptop.
 * Parallelism: standard library methods lock internally (on the locale).
 This kills parallel performance.
 Examples: `istringstream`, `strtod`, `scanf`, etc.